Movement of 1977: The riots

 That year, the city of Bologna was the scene of violent street clashes.
-In particular, on March 11 a militant of Lotta Continua - Francesco Lorusso - was killed by a gunshot to the back (probably fired by a policeman), during charges to disperse a group of persons who had organized a protest against a mass meeting of Communion and Liberation, which was being held that morning at the university.
+In particular, on March 11 a militant of Lotta Continua named Francesco Lorusso was killed by a gunshot to the back (fired by a policeman), during charges to disperse a group of persons who had organized a protest against a mass meeting of Communion and Liberation, which was being held that morning at the university.
 This event served as a detonator for a long series of clashes with security forces for two days, that affected the entire city of Bologna.

 The interior Minister Francesco Cossiga sent armored vehicles into the university area and other hot spots of the city to quell what he perceived as guerrilla warfare.
 Clashes with the police caused numerous casualties among people who got caught up in the riots, including uninvolved locals.
 No old leftist party, except the Youth Socialist Federation, led by his local secretary Emilio Lonardo, participated at the funeral of the student Lorusso, remarking the dramatic split between the movement and the historical left parties.

 Turin was also the scene of bloody clashes and attacks.
 On October 1, 1977, after a procession had started with an attack on the headquarters of the Italian Social Movement (MSI), a group of militants of Lotta Continua reached a downtown bar, L'angelo azzurro (The Blue Angel), frequented by young right-wing activists.
 Following the launch of two Molotov cocktails, Roberto Crescenzio, a totally apolitical student, died of burns.
 The perpetrators of the murder were never identified.
 A leader of Lotta Continua, Silvio Viale, called the fact a "tragic accident".

 Another innocent victim of the riots of that year was Giorgiana Masi, who was killed in Rome by a gunshot during an event organized by the Radical Party to celebrate the third anniversary of the victory in the referendum on divorce.
 As the perpetrators of the murder remained unknown, the movement attributed the responsibility of the crime to police officers in plain clothes.